Boyd and Happ lead the Cubs past the Brewers 6-0 to send the NLDS to a deciding Game 5

 Chicago has gone deep in the first in each of the four NLDS games.
 It has scored 11 of its 16 runs in the series in the first inning.

-It was a big moment for Happ, who went 2 for 21 with 11 strikeouts in Chicago's first six postseason games this year.
+It was a big swing for Happ, who went 2 for 21 with 11 strikeouts in Chicago's first six postseason games this year.

+“The guys have been carrying me all postseason so to contribute in that moment and give us the lead was awesome for me,” Happ said.

+Happ hit a solo drive off Peralta in Game 1, but he is 2 for 32 with 14 strikeouts against the right-hander in the regular season.

 The Cubs had a 3-0 lead when Boyd exited with runners on second and third in the fifth, drawing a huge ovation from the crowd.
 Daniel Palencia came in and retired Jackson Chourio on a popup to shortstop, ending the inning.